yoshtec/snapbtrex/README.md

 snapbtrex is a small utility that keeps snapshots of btrfs filesystems and optionally send it to a remote system.

-The script came originally from https://btrfs.wiki.kernel.org/index.php/SnapBtr it is an extended version wich is capable of transferring snapshots to remote systems.
+The script came originally from https://btrfs.wiki.kernel.org/index.php/SnapBtr it is an extended version which is capable of transferring snapshots to remote systems.

 You can run it regularly (for example in a small script in cron.hourly), or once in a while, to maintain an "interesting" (see below) set of snapshots (backups).
-You may manually add or remove snapshots as you like, use 'snapbtr.DATE_FORMAT' (in GMT) as snapshot-name.
+You may manually add or remove snapshots as you like, use `snapbtrex.DATE_FORMAT` (in GMT) as snapshot-name.

 It will keep at most `--target-backups` snapshots and ensure that